Thailand Travel Guide

 In Chiang Mai, you’ll want to enjoy the Sunday market, walk around the city to the various temples, like the 14th-century Wat Phra Singh and 15th-century Wat Chedi Luang, and take a cooking class.

 The islands of Thailand have a lot to offer tourists, as well.
 You can spend time in a luxury resort, like Sri Panwa, in Phuket, or a party destination like Patong Beach.
 You’ll also want to check out Kho Samui and Krabi.
+A fun alternative way to experience the islands is to stay on a liveaboard boat.
+These liveaboards range from budget to luxury and will enable you to see the islands from a very unique perspective.
+Check out these liveaboard options.

 Where to stay